apache/druid/docs/development/extensions-core/protobuf.md

 Important supervisor properties
 - `protoBytesDecoder.url` for the schema registry URL
 - `protoBytesDecoder.capacity` capacity for schema registry cached schemas
-- `protoBytesDecoder.type` set to `schema_registry`, indicate use schema registry to decode protobuf file
+- `protoBytesDecoder.type` set to `schema_registry`, indicate use schema registry to decode Protobuf file
 - `parser` should have `type` set to `protobuf`, but note that the `format` of the `parseSpec` must be `json`

 ```json